Gran Premio Citta di Imola

 - Brabham BT38 (Silvio Moser): New for Silvio Moser (Lugano, Switzerland) at the Eifelrennen at the Nürburgring on 30 April 1972, where it was run for him by Scuderia Del Lario, and sponsored by Marlboro.
 Raced by Moser in most F2 races in 1972.
 To Freddy Amweg (Ammerswil, Switzerland) for 1973, and used in a few F2 races, but more often in the Swiss national championship.
 To Jorg Siegrist (Lucerne, Switzerland) for 1974, when it was fitted with a Cosworth BDG, and used in Swiss and German events, as well as a few F2 races.
 Subsequent history unknown, but in July 2012, this car was advertised by Lutziger Classic Cars (Rudolfstetten, Switzerland).
 It had been restored by Peter Denty, was fitted with a Cosworth BDG engine, and was in Amweg's livery.

 - March 722 (Jean-Pierre Jabouille): New to the ELF Coombs Racing team for 1972, and raced in F2 by Jean-Pierre Jabouille and François Cevert.
 Sold to Roy Courtney (Lisburn, County Antrim, Northern Ireland) for 1973 and fitted with a 1600cc Cosworth BDA, but only seen rarely in Irish racing.
 To Tony Martin (Dun Laoire, County Dublin, Ireland) for 1974, and raced in Irish Formula Atlantic until crashed heavily at Mondello Park in August.
-Then sold via AW 'Monkey' Brown to Mike Gue by 1976, then to Lew Wright some time around 1978, and then to Peter Denty in 1984.
+According to Eddie Fitzgerald, the car went to Austin Kinsella (Blessington, County Wicklow) for another couple of seasons of Atlantic, and was then sold to Cyril Lynch (Terenure, Dublin) who used it mainly in hillclimbs from 1978 to 1979.
+While Lynch owned it, it was also raced by Vivien Candy at Mondello Park in 1979.
+It left Ireland when sold via AW 'Monkey' Brown to Mike Gue, then to Lew Wright, and then to Peter Denty by 1984.
 Denty sold it via Ted Walker to Mike Jones, who ran it in Sprints in the north of England in the early 1990s.
 Jones died in 2004, and the car was sold by his Estate to Todd Willing (Melbourne, Australia) in 2006.

 - Surtees TS10 (Mike Hailwood): New for Mike Hailwood to race as a works entry in the 1972 F2 series as a works Team Surtees entry.
 Hailwood won at Mantorp Park and Salzburgring in this car, and also finished second at Crystal Palace, Rouen, the Österreichring and Hockenheim in October to secure a deserved championship.
 He also won one race at Interlagos in November during the Torneio do Brasil, The car was not seen in 1973, but reappeared in 1974 with Richard Jones (Stroud, Gloucestershire) for hillclimbs.
 Raced regularly by Jones in 1975 and 1976 with a 2-litre Hart engine, and then in 1977 with a turbocharged Hart, although he soon returned to a regular engine.
 To Channel Islander Maurice Ogier for 1978, and used in the 1600cc class of French hillclimbs.
 Then to Dave Allen (Crewe, Cheshire), and raced in British Formula Atlantic in 1979.
 Next seen hillclimbed by Peter Bromage in the 1980s, then sold to Don Wood, and seen again shortly after when sold by dealer Straight Six to the US in 1991.
 Raced by Gil Nickel (Oakville, CA) in US historic events between 1994 and 2002.
 Nickel died in 2003, but the car has been retained by his family in the car collection at Nickel's Far Niente Winery in Oakville.